 Successful communication isn’t easy

 Getting two people to truly hear and understand each other is a monumental challenge.
-Perhaps you are trying to work things out with a boss.
+And to actually get them to act on your needs — oh so hard.
+Perhaps you’re trying to work things out with a boss.
 Or with a mate.
-Or even with a customer service person at that soulless bank that bounced your rent check.
+Or even a customer service person at that soulless bank that bounced your rent check.

 In my own consulting practice, no matter what I’ve been asked to help fix, no matter how dire the funding problems or the need for technological enhancement, the real problem is always communication in some way.
 Luckily, it’s also the biggest part of the solution.